-In-Year admissions will be considered in accordance with the number of places available at the school in the 2020/21 school year and over-subscription criteria outlined above and any places that become available will be filled in priority order from the existing waiting list and any current applications.
+In-Year admissions will be considered in accordance with the number of places available at the school in the 2021/22 school year and over-subscription criteria outlined above and any places that become available will be filled in priority order from the existing waiting list and any current applications.
+Admission of one child to the school does not give a right of admission for brothers or sisters, if places are not available for all at the same time.